Arkounay/QuickAdminGeneratorBundle/docs/Menu.md

         allow_switch: true # will display a toggle to change the theme on user menu
 ```

+When switching mode, a customer event `theme-switch` will be dispatched on the `<body>`.

 ## Redirect to a specific route instead of the Dashboard

-This will redirect to a specified route instead of the Dashbaord, and will remove the Dashboard menu item automatically :
+This will redirect to a specified route instead of the Dashboard, and will remove the Dashboard menu item automatically:

 ```yaml
 arkounay_quick_admin_generator: